 DC faces a severe shortage of housing for low-income individuals and families.
 There is not yet a right to housing in DC.
-For most people there is at least a five-year wait for public housing, and rarely are rental subsidies such as HCVP (Housing Choice Voucher Program, formerly known as "Section 8") available.
-There are some additional Housing and Urban Development ("HUD") or locally funded housing subsidies, but they are too few to meet the need and sometimes only available to certain categories of people.
+For most people there is at least a five to ten year wait for public housing, and rarely are rental subsidies such as HCVP (Housing Choice Voucher Program, formerly known as "Section 8") available.
 There is little affordable private housing stock, and much of what is available is in deplorable condition.
-Rent control does exist; however, it generally only limits rent increases, does not guarantee affordable initial rents, and does not apply to all rental housing.
+Rent control does exist; however, it generally only limits rent increases, and does not apply to all rental housing.